DarkaMaul/fluffy-octo-train/docs/food.md

 * **When**: Before going to sleep.
 * **What**: We alternated between few different options.
-    * *Puree de papas* with desydrathed soup
+    * *Puree de papas* with dehydrated soup
-    * Polenta with spices or desydrathed soup
+    * Polenta with spices or dehydrated soup
-    * Semola with spices or desydrathed soup
+    * Semola with spices or dehydrated soup

     We always added soy meat (_carne de soja_) for proteins and often crispy onions for the taste.
     Finally, a desert (usually a cookie)!